-As you do towards the end of the calendar year, I have been looking back through old notes & scraps of ideas, when I came across some musings in support of an interview.
+I was looking back through old notes & scraps of ideas, when I came across some musings in support of an interview a few years back -

 I had been approached by Peri Shawn, to speak about the leveraging a company's CRM system in supporting of Sales Coaching programs.
 The book, Sell More with Sales Coaching, is available with the final chapter containing interviews with myself as well as other CRM industry representatives.
 It's a good read, very visual in language, with checklists & program ideas that can be put to work in almost any business - I'd encourage you to take a look at it.

 Like most interviews, the end result was edited down to fit the publication but, having found my "interview musings", I thought I'd share the questions & answers Peri & I talked through.
-I trust there are learnings that will be valuable within.
+I trust there are learnings within that will be valuable.

 Peri Shawn: How can company leaders set up their CRM so their sales teams sell more?